 Signs, Symptoms, Causes & Treatments for Osteosarcoma (Childhood Bone Cancers)

 In today’s era, more kids than ever are the victims of childhood bone cancer.
 These kids suffering from childhood bone cancer experience common osteosarcoma symptoms such as pain in arms and legs, lump formation and limping.
 Osteosarcoma is most commonly seen in teenagers and is very rare in kids under the age of five.
-Also, as boy tend to grow taller more quickly than girls, they are at greater risk of having osteosarcoma symptoms than girls.
-Therefore, the earlier one recognizes the osteosarcoma symptoms, the faster and more efficient will be the prognosis and osteosarcoma treatment.
+Also, as boy tend to grow taller more quickly than girls, they are at greater risk of having Osteosarcoma symptoms than girls.
+Therefore, the earlier one recognizes the osteosarcoma symptoms, the faster and more efficient will be the prognosis and treatment for Osteosarcoma.